The Doll Episode

 - The Dollhouse from Alice: Madness Returns, which despite its bright, colorful motifs manages to be the most disturbing stage in the game especially after you've beaten it and realized how much rape symbolism was all through it, foreshadowing the big plot twist.

 - The Simpsons: the season four Treehouse of Horror ("Treehouse of Horror III", production code 9F04, for you rabid fans) where Homer gets Bart a cursed Krusty doll from a Chinese man's curio shop filled with cursed and weird objects from around the world.
 The doll wasn't even cursed, despite coming from an occult curio shop run by a strange Chinese man.
 The doll had a "good/evil" switch on its back that someone flipped on "evil".

 - Noximilian the Clockmaker has a clockwork replica of his long lost family, significant in that his whole life goal revolves around getting his family back.
 It's simultaneously heartbreaking and downright terrifying.

-- Jimmy Two-Shoes: "A Present for Jez", where a reprogrammed mechanical doll tries to take over Miseryville.
+- Jimmy Two-Shoes: The episode "A Present for Jez", where a reprogrammed mechanical doll tries to take over Miseryville.

 - One episode of WordGirl was actually about Mr. Big forcing everyone to buy thousands of WordGirl dolls that can control their minds.

-- In Avatar The Last Airbender "The Puppetmaster", Sokka finds a cupboard of puppets in their innkeeper's cupboard.
+- In the Avatar The Last Airbenderepisode "The Puppetmaster", Sokka finds a cupboard of puppets in their innkeeper's cupboard.
 This foreshadows the puppet-related waterbending skill that Katara learns from the innkeeper by the end of the episode.